gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 Since the IngressController's API [only allows 10 subnets](https://github.com/openshift/api/blob/ee5bb7eaf6b6638d4e3b33ba4ff0834212cdb75d/operator/v1/types_ingress.go#L564), the installer must not allow more than 10 IngressController subnets as well.

-###### Consistent Cluster Scope with IngressController-Role Subnets Validation
+###### Consistent Cluster Scope with IngressControllerLB Subnets Validation

-The installer must not allow **any** public IngressController-role subnets for private clusters (`installconfig.publish: Internal`) as this is a security risk as discussed in the [Do Not Use Untagged Subnets User Stories](#do-not-use-untagged-subnets-user-stories) section.
+The installer must not allow **any** public IngressControllerLB subnets for private clusters (`installconfig.publish: Internal`) as this is a security risk as discussed in the [Do Not Use Untagged Subnets User Stories](#do-not-use-untagged-subnets-user-stories) section.

-Conversely, the installer must now allow **any** private IngressController-role subnets for public clusters (`installconfig.publish: External`) as the public IngressController will not function with private subnets.
+Conversely, the installer must now allow **any** private IngressControllerLB subnets for public clusters (`installconfig.publish: External`) as the public IngressController will not function with private subnets.

+###### Consistent Cluster Scope with ControlPlaneLB Subnets Validation

+The installer must not allow **any** public subnets to be specified with the ControlPlaneInternalLB role and must not allow **any** private subnets to be specified with the ControlPlaneExternalLB role.

+Private clusters (`installconfig.publish: Internal`) should reject an install-config containing anyControlPlaneExternalLB roles, as only an internal control plane load balancer will be created.

 ###### Reject BYO VPC Installations that Contain Untagged Subnets

-As described in [Rejecting Untagged Subnets Proposal](#rejecting-untagged-subnets-proposal), the installer must not allow installation into an existing VPC if it contains subnets lacking the `kubernetes.io/cluster/<cluster-id>` tag when no IngressController-role subnets are specified.
+As described in [Rejecting Untagged Subnets Proposal](#rejecting-untagged-subnets-proposal), the installer must not allow installation into an existing VPC if it contains subnets lacking the `kubernetes.io/cluster/<cluster-id>` tag when subnets roles are not specified.
 The error message should instruct the user to add a `kubernetes.io/cluster/unmanaged` tag to any subnets they wish to exclude from this cluster installation or configure the subnets with the Cluster or IngressController role in `platform.aws.subnetsConfig`.

-###### Reject IngressControllers AZs that do not match Cluster AZs
+###### Reject IngressControllers or ControlPlaneLB AZs that do not match ClusterNode AZs

-When `platform.aws.subnetsConfig` is specified, the installer should ensure that the IngressController AZs (defined by the IngressController-role subnets) match the cluster AZs (defined by the Cluster-role subnets) and reject installations where the two sets are not equal.
+When manual role selection is specified, the installer must ensure that the AZs for the IngressController (defined by the IngressControllerLB subnets) and control plane (defined by the ControlPlaneExternalLB and ControlPlaneInternal subnets) match the cluster AZs (defined by the ClusterNode subnets).
+The installer must reject installations where the AZs are not equal.

 AWS load balancers will NOT register a node located in an AZ that is not enabled.
-As a result, if the cluster includes an AZ that is not a IngressController AZ, the router pod might be scheduled to a node that the load balancer cannot reach.
-Conversely, if the IngressController includes an AZ that is not a cluster AZ, there will be no nodes in that AZ for the load balancer to register.
+As a result, if the nodes use an AZ that is not a load balancer AZ, the router pod might be scheduled to  node that the load balancer cannot reach.
+Conversely, if the load balancer includes an AZ that is not a node AZ, there will be no nodes in that AZ for the load balancer to register.

-##### Configuring Installer Manifests
+##### Installer-Generated Manifests Updates

-The installer will apply the specified IngressController-role subnets to the `default` IngressController and the `cluster` Ingress Config manifests within the `generateDefaultIngressController` and `generateClusterConfig` functions respectively.
+The installer will apply the specified IngressControllerLB subnets to the `default` IngressController and the `cluster` Ingress Config manifests within the `generateDefaultIngressController` and `generateClusterConfig` functions respectively.